trey-rosius/cdk_group_chat/content/using_graphql_codegen/create_cdk_project.md

     "@types/aws-lambda": "^8.10.106",
 ```

 The first two packages belong to the graphql-code-generator suite.
-The first one is the base CLI, while the second one is the plugin that generates TypeScript code from a GraphQL schema.
+The first one is the base CLI, while the second one is the plugin that generates TypeScript codes from a GraphQL schema.

 `@types/aws-lambda` is a collection of TypeScript types for AWS Lambda.
 It includes all sorts of Lambda event type definitions (API gateway, S3, SNS, etc.), including one for AppSync resolvers (AppSyncResolverHandler).
 We'll use that last one later when we build our resolvers.